FOREX-Euro and yen under pressure again ahead of US job numbers

 but expectations that it will hike some time next year are at

-the heart of the dollar's rally since July.
-Trade on Friday hung
+the heart of the dollar's rally and trade is likely to hang on

 debate forward.